Yoga is one of the oldest forms of physical fitness.

 Daily yoga practice offers a tremendous amount of benefits to your overall health.
 Here are 12 benefits that may motivate you to start doing it.

-Increases And Helps You Maintain Flexibility
+1. Increases And Helps You Maintain Flexibility

-When your muscles are flexible you feel better overall, have less aches and pains and much of your joint problems and pain are more easily managed.
+When your muscles are flexible you feel better overall, have fewer aches and pains and much of your joint problems and pain are more easily managed.

-Helps You Lose Weight
+2. Helps You Lose Weight

 Although yoga isn’t associated with cardio or high-intensity workouts, the flexibility involved can help to reduce unnecessary weight.

-Help You Sleep Better
+3. Helps You Sleep Better

 Surveys have shown that specific poses will regulate the circulation of blood that goes straight to the part of the brain that controls sleep.

-Increases Your Muscle Strength And Tone
+4. Increases Your Muscle Strength And Tone

-Builds Your Immune System
+5. Builds Your Immune System